 Welcome !

-I am a CNRS researcher (chargé de recherche) in mathematics and computer science at LORIA (Université de Lorraine), in the Caramba team led by Emmanuel Thomé.
+I am a CNRS researcher (chargé de recherche) in mathematics and computer science at LORIA (Nancy, France), in the CARAMBA team led by Emmanuel Thomé.
 My research centers on algorithms for abelian varieties and their moduli spaces and their applications in public-key cryptography.

 From 2021 to 2023, I was a postdoctoral fellow in mathematics at Harvard with Prof. Noam D. Elkies, and a member of the Simons Collaboration on Arithmetic Geometry, Number Theory and Computation.
-I defended my PhD in 2021 at the University of Bordeaux under the supervision of Damien Robert and Aurel Page.
+I defended my PhD in 2021 at the University of Bordeaux in the LFANT team under the supervision of Damien Robert and Aurel Page.
 Before that, I was a student at École normale supérieure (ENS) in Paris.
-Here is a more complete CV.

 Preprints

-• Joint with Noam D. Elkies: A uniform quasi-linear algorithm for evaluating theta functions in any dimension, in preparation (see the software section below).
+• Joint with Noam D. Elkies: Fast evaluation of Riemann theta functions in any dimension. arXiv.

 • Counting points on abelian surfaces over finite fields with Elkies’s method. arXiv.